undreamai/LLMUnity/README.md

   - `Debug` select to log the output of the model in the Unity Editor
   - `Parallel Prompts` number of prompts that can happen in parallel (default: -1 = number of LLM/LLMClient objects)
+  - `Dont Destroy On Load` select to not destroy the LLM GameObject when loading a new Scene

 </details>